20 iconic signature dishes you must try in Sydney

 Roti at Mamak

 If you have joined the line at Chinatown’s Mamak, you – like everyone else – are most likely here for the famous roti.
-Served either sweet (served with freshly sliced bananas and ice-cream or pandan and coconut) or savoury (accompanied by curry dips and spicy sambal), the signature is the roti canai.
-All are mouth-wateringly cooked to perfection: crispy on the outside, fluffy on the inside.
+Served either sweet (with freshly sliced bananas and ice-cream or pandan and coconut) or savoury (accompanied by curry dips and spicy sambal), the signature is the original, roti canai.
+All are mouth-wateringly cooked to perfection: fried golden on the outside, fluffy on the inside.

 Roti at Mamak Haymarket - Credit: Mamak Haymarket